martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 ## Raw data description

-We needed to look for
+We needed to look for daily series f

 ## Methodology